 Jamf School requires a valid push certificate to communicate with Apple Push Notification service (APNs).
 This communication is required to manage devices with Jamf School.
 Apple recommends that you use one corporate Apple ID for push certificates and a separate one for Apple School Manager.
 To create a push certificate, you need a valid Apple ID (a corporate Apple ID is recommended).
 To create a corporate Apple ID, navigate to: https://appleid.apple.com Enter the Apple ID you are using for push certificates in the Apple ID field at the bottom of this page so you know which Apple ID to use when you renew the push certificate.

-For more information, see Creating, Renewing, or Deleting an Apple Push Certificate.
+For more information, see Creating, Renewing, or Deleting an Apple Push Certificate and the Apple Push Certificate for Jamf School training video in the Getting Started with Jamf School series.

 Step 2: User Creation Method

 Jamf School allows you to assign Jamf School user accounts or LDAP users to devices.
 Assigning a user to a device in Jamf School allows you to see at a glance what devices belong to each user.
 You can also create user groups to use as filters for smart device groups and set permissions for Jamf School Teacher or Jamf School Parent access.
 There are several ways to add users to Jamf School.
 The Setup Assistant guides you through the process of creating users via CSV file import and manually.
-For more information on the different ways you can to add users to Jamf School, see Creating User Accounts.
+For more information on the different ways you can to add users to Jamf School, see Creating User Accounts and the User Creation Methods for Jamf School training video in the Getting Started with Jamf School series.

 Step 3: Importing Users or Creating Users